andyjost/Sprite/docs/source/MajorFeatures.rst

 ``sprite-exec``

 Executes a Curry script.
 The argument is a Curry source file or module name.
-Curry code is located via the CURRYPATH environment variable.
-This program compiles the Curry, evaluates it `main` goal (or another goal supplied with the ``-g`` option) and prints the result.
+Needed Curry modules are located via the CURRYPATH environment variable.
+This program compiles the Curry, evaluates its ``main`` goal (or another goal specified by the ``-g`` option) and prints all values obtained.

 ``sprite-make``